iscoe/ISC_AML_2018/README.md

 Software for the [ISC 2018 adversarial machine learning (AML) challenge](https://challenges.jhuapl.edu/c/aml/).

-For more details or if you have questions, comments, etc. please visit us on [Cooler](https://cooler.jhuapl.edu/groups/profile/300279/isc-adversarial-machine-learning-challenge)!
+For more details about the challenge (or if you have questions, comments, etc.) please visit us on [Cooler](https://cooler.jhuapl.edu/groups/profile/300279/isc-adversarial-machine-learning-challenge)!

 ## Quick Start